KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 ### Axiomatic Core

 1. **Non-fusion (Sovereignty) Axiom**
    The primal safeguard: synthesis does not erase identity.
-In metaphysical terms, it rejects blob logic and false singularities.
+In metaphysical terms, it rejects blob logic and spurious singularities.
 Every signal remains sovereign, even within unity.

 2. **Centropic Directionality**
    Motion is not arbitrary — it flows along a lawful order.
-The Lyapunov-like functional `𝓥` measures whether alignment grows or decays.
+The Lyapunov-like functional \( \mathcal{V} \) measures whether alignment grows or decays.
 This is the mathematical encoding of *acclivous vs. declivous* motion.

 3. **Duality Axiom**
    Every centropic operator has a mirror, involutive and invertible.
 This establishes the lattice as balanced — coherence and collapse paired, yet never confused.
 Duality enforces clarity of orientation.